robmuh/robmuh.github.com/_posts/2014-08-17-scratch-misses-itch.markdown

 introduction to computational thinking even if they never code again', which brings me to another rant ...

+### Teacher's Crutch?

+I realize what I'm about to write will be considered fighting words by some, but I can't not.
+For whatever reason, most teachers' I have observed, who are tasked with teaching others to program, simply have no idea how to write actual code themselves.
+I think this is a fault of the system more than any teacher.
+I was on IRC with a guy that had been thrown into teaching Java because he has written a few lines of it in college even though he was a history teacher.
+The school 'volunteered' him to come up with an entire 'code club' program.
+He was in way over his head but wanted to help and was desperate.
+He and others begged me to write a book to specifically help these teachers thrown into teaching programming who have never actually done it.

+This is just embarrassing.

+The future of our world and nation depends on these skills and not only are they not taught in schools, the teachers could not teach them if we wanted them to.
+And you can bet as soon as *any* of them learn even rudimentary programming it will be really hard for them not to bail for an entry-level programming job making almost double their teacher salary.
+Our system of education is horribly broken and will never be fixed as long as that dynamic exists (which I rant about in another post about why [nano-schools](http://robmuh.com/nano-schools) and a different fundamental approach might be the answer).

 ### Expect More

 Why are we making cutesy tools for colleges to 'get to' students that